NDF-Poli-USP/spyro/make_eage_slice_sharp_interface/README.md

 You have to download the EAGE velocity model to run these scripts.
-This model this is sliced in these scripts to produce the true velocity model from here

 wget https://s3.amazonaws.com/open.source.geoscience/open_data/seg_eage_models_cd/Salt_Model_3D.tar.gz

+This model this is sliced in these scripts to produce the true velocity model.

 1. Build the velocity models by running make_eage_slice_velocity_models.py